deshiiii/dougalShakespeare/content/authors/admin/_index.md

 ## About Me

-I am a Computational Social Science researcher specialising in the study of algorithmic confinement, filter bubbles and cultural and consumption-based evolution.
+I am a mixed methods UX researcher specialising in user research relating to digital entertainment and platforms (music streaming, video games).
 My research interests revolve around understanding how modern day platforms and their different affordances such as algorithmic devices shape cultural consumption practices both on and off platform.

-Until recently, I was based at the Centre Marc Bloch's [Computational Social Science Team](https://cmb.huma-num.fr/css-seminar/) in Berlin.
+Until recently, I was based at the Centre Marc Bloch's [Computational Social Science Team](https://cmb.huma-num.fr/css-seminar/) in Berlin where I undertook my PhD in collaboration with Deezer.